The conference theme is “Cultural Contact – Cultures of Contact” (Kultur–Kontakt–Kultur).

 Our conference also aims to address forms of contact not primarily defined by geographical but social distance.
 These can include encounters between socially marginalized groups and dominant strata within a given society, which lead us to new contacts of cultures opening up a wider field for discussion.

-The RAI 66 will approach the overall theme of the conference through six sessions:
+The RAI 66 will approach the overall theme of the conference through six sessions.
+Additonally there will be two further sessions about current topics:

 Session 1: Means and Routes of Contact